Koitere/monster-stats/README.md

-# Example
+# Monster Stats
-An example greeter plugin
+A plugin to quickly see defensive stats of monsters.